amawai/Cipher-Shift/README.md

-Simple cypher code to not randomly scramble words
+Simple cypher code to not so randomly scramble words